stichtingsem/ecosystem/big-picture.md

 3. Usage, progress, and results are crucial for transparency and insight
 4. Core flow: Order and access of digital learning materials
 5. Setup and consent
-6. Updates and mutations
+6. Updates of data used in the Ecosystem (not yet documented)

 ## Four services in the SEM Ecosystem

 Services are provided to enable the roles to carrying out the processes.
 The services communicate directly with each other, under the direction and control of the school (where appropriate).
-Note that schools can select multiple of these services, so multiple Learning Applications, multiple Learning Management Systems, multiple Marketplaces and even multiple School Information Systems.
+Note that schools can select multiple of these services, so multiple Learning Applications, multiple Learning Management Systems, multiple Marketplaces and even multiple Student Information Systems.
 Next to that schools can also omit one or more of these services.
 In theory the smallest set might be a single Marketplace and a single Learning Application.

 ![services](documentation/diagrams/process-diagrams-Services.svg)